loramoon/Mini_Projects/text_to_speach/Readme.md

-text to speach - read from text file and convert to avi/mp3
+text to speech - read from text file and convert to avi/mp3